Lemonade Cookies Recipe

 Ingredients

-Cream butter (or margarine) and sugar until light.
+2. Cream: Cream butter and sugar until light.
 Beat in the eggs until fluffy.

-Sift flour and baking soda.
-Add to the creamed mixture alternately with 3/4 cup of the lemonade concentrate; mix until combined.
-If dough is too thick, add 1–2 teaspoons water.
+3. Combine: Sift flour and baking soda together.
+Add to the creamed mixture alternately with ¾ cup of the lemonade concentrate.
+Mix until combined (add 1–2 tsp of water if dough is too thick).

-While hot, brush lightly with remaining lemonade concentrate, sprinkle with sugar, and transfer to a rack to cool.
+5. Glaze: While still hot, brush lightly with the remaining lemonade concentrate, sprinkle with sugar, and cool on a wire rack.

 Lemonade Cookies FAQ